• Skip to main content

 Help

 Be Heard! is a survey to find out what people who live in Peterborough do in their spare time for fun.
-We are particularly interested in what creative, arts and culture activities they do or go to, and what places they may visit.
+We are particularly interested in what creative, arts, heritage and culture activities they do or go to, and what places they may visit.

-It is being run by Peterborough Cultural Alliance (using an independent research agency called Indigo-Ltd) to try and make Peterborough a place where everyone can find the creative, arts and cultural activities they want.
+It is being run by Peterborough Cultural Alliance (using an independent research agency called Indigo-Ltd) to try and make Peterborough a place where everyone can find the creative, arts, heritage and cultural activities they want.

 What is Peterborough Cultural Alliance?